aptech/docs/docs/CR-dbQueryFetchAllSA.rst

 Remarks
 -------

-For numerical only results, use dbQueryFetchAllM() to return a matrix.
+For numerical only results, use :func:`dbQueryFetchAllM` to return a matrix.

 This function retrieves all rows at once.
-You can process rows in an iterative manner by using the dbQueryFetchNextM() and dbQueryFetchNextSA()functions.
+You can process rows in an iterative manner by using the :func:`dbQueryFetchNextM` and :func:`dbQueryFetchNextSA` functions.

 Examples
 ----------------